Usage Examples

 :

-final doc = await db.document('ali');
+final doc = await collection.document('ali');

-await db.deleteDocument(doc);
+await collection.deleteDocument(doc);

-Check out the documentation for Database.deleteDocument
+Check out the documentation for Collection.deleteDocument

 Build a Query

-with the QueryBuilder
+With the QueryBuilder

 API